sgzwach/GenElect2.0/README.md

 - [X] Create field that allows elective to be taken more than once
 - [X] Check current registrations for prereq completions
 - [X] Remove registrations with prereq registrations are dropped
+- [ ] Allow admins and instructors to drop students from classes